To The Root

 -Ancient Colors- natural dyes, pigments and paints

-Over two days, we will have a full introduction to natural dyeing and lake pigment making.
+We will have a full introduction to natural dyeing and lake pigment making.
 Beginning with plant identification and ethical gathering, we’ll extract colour from the landscape, dye rare breed wool, and transform dye baths into solid pigments and handmade paint.

 You’ll gain practical knowledge of: